toppers/hakoniwa-px4sim/README.md

 9. **Multi-Aircraft Support:** By preparing multiple sets of drone airframe characteristic parameters, it is possible to simulate several aircraft simultaneously.
 For details, see [here](#Multi-Aircraft-Support).

 10. **Python API Support:** It's possible to control the aircraft via the Python API without using PX4 or QGC.
 For details, see [here](https://github.com/toppers/hakoniwa-px4sim/blob/main/drone_api/README.md).
 Additionally, you can control the drone using a PS4 controller.
 For more details, please visit [here](https://github.com/toppers/hakoniwa-px4sim/tree/main/docs/drone_control/ps4).
-For an explanation of the control program driven by the Python API, please refer to [this link](https://github.com/toppers/hakoniwa-px4sim/tree/main/docs/drone_control).
+For an explanation of the control program driven by the Python API, please refer to [here](https://github.com/toppers/hakoniwa-px4sim/tree/main/docs/drone_control).

 11. **Log Replay:** You can replay the flight trajectory of the drones from the log data recorded during the drone simulation execution.
 For more details, see [here](#logreplay).